OpenTranslationBible/open-bible/en-GB/18.Job/md/job-06.md

 ## Job 6:27

-> You would even cast lots for the fatherless
+> You would even gamble for the fatherless
-> and barter away your friend.
+> and trade away your friend.

 ---